Uddhav-Mishra/Tree_Formation/README.md

 First line contains no. of nodes N.
 N lines follow representing value of node to be inserted.
 *BST is built acc. to values of nodes, in order of input.*

-Algorithm WS : Tidy Trees
+Algorithm WS : *Tidy Trees* and
+Algorithm TR : *Tidier Trees*

 **Description:**

-This algorithm is used for *tidy positioning of trees*.
+These algorithms is used for *tidy and tidier positioning of trees*.
-It provides a non recursive approach to draw tidy trees in linear space and time complexity.
+It provides a non recursive approach to draw trees in linear space and time complexity.
-The above algorithm does not create minimum width tree but provides an optimal tree following important aesthetics.
+These algorithms does not create minimum width tree but provides an optimal tree following important aesthetics.

 **OUTPUT:**